codedownio/sandwich/sandwich-site/docs/context-libraries/sandwich-contexts.md

 * The test function `useHello` is decoupled from the introduction method, via the `HasFile context "hello"` constraint.

 By the way, you can browse all the available Nix packages at [search.nixos.org](https://search.nixos.org/packages).

-## PostgreSQL contexts

-The [Test.Sandwich.Contexts.PostgreSQL](https://hackage.haskell.org/package/sandwich-contexts/docs/Test-Sandwich-Contexts-PostgreSQL.html) module provides tools for introducing PostgreSQL databases, either via a container (Docker or Podman) or via a raw process (typically obtaining the binary from Nix).

-The container method is traditional, but the raw method can be nice because it tends to leave less junk on the system such as container images, networks, and volumes.

-A note about raw processes and random TCP ports: starting a Postgres process on a randomly chosen port is tricky, because Postgres currently lacks a setting for choosing its own port and reporting it back to us.
-So, the only way to start it on a random TCP port is to first manually find a free port on the system and then start Postgres with it.
-Since this procedure is inherently racy, it can cause failures if your tests are starting lots of Postgres instances (or other network-using processes) in parallel.
-This module takes a different approach: it starts the Postgres instance on a Unix socket, which can never fail.
-You can connect to it via the Unix socket directly if you like.
-If you use the TCP-based methods like introducePostgresViaNix, they will open a TCP socket inside the test process and then run a proxy to forward packets to the Postgres server's Unix socket.

-Synopsis